-Percé Rock and the nearby Bonaventure Island rock face provide nesting for Northern gannets, one of the more than 293 different bird species on the island.
+Percé Rock and the nearby Bonaventure Island rock face provide nesting for Northern gannets.
+The Gannet is one of the 293 different bird species on the island.

-Other colonies on the circular island that is nearly 500′ in height, include great Atlantic puffins, and great black-backed gulls among many others.
-The island was designated as a migratory bird sanctuary in 1919, evicting some 35 families, before the Province of Quebec created the Parc National de l’île-Bonaventure-et-du-Rocher-Percé (Bonaventure Island and Perce Rock National Park) in 1985.
+Atlantic Puffins and Great Black Backed gulls are among the colonies on the 500′ high circular island.
+The island was designated as a migratory bird sanctuary in 1919.
+This action evicting some 35 families, before the Province of Quebec created the Parc National de l’île-Bonaventure-et-du-Rocher-Percé (Bonaventure Island and Perce Rock National Park,) in 1985.

-The zodiac boats are able to approach the cliffs along the shores of Little Garia Bay to see the waterfalls and sea swells coursing over the rocks in wild beauty.
+The zodiac boats are able to approach the cliffs along the shores of Little Garia Bay.
+Excited travelers exclaim over waterfalls and sea swells coursing over the rocks in wild beauty.

-Talented singers, storytellers and all-around talented men, they are often joined by ship host David Newland, a Fellow of the Royal Canadian Geographical Society.
+Talented singers, storytellers, they are often joined by ship host David Newland, a Fellow of the Royal Canadian Geographical Society.
 All are virtuosos in storytelling, song singing, and playing accordions, guitars, wooden spoons and other instruments

 Perhaps the most memorable aspect of the journey was how 189 people came together to experience something unique and beautiful.